 Hardwood Hammocks are located from the coastal strand inland to wetlands, prairies and flat-woods and vary from mesic (moist) to xeric (dry) habitats.

 Hardwood hammocks provide habitat for a variety of epiphytic plants or "air plants", native orchids, ferns and mosses.
-Attached to the bark of a host tree and acquiring nutrients from rain water, the air and pockets of moisture in the bark of the host tree.
-Common on Oaks, Sabal palms and Cypress trees, these plants are not parasitic and usually do not harm the host tree.
+Air plants attach to a host tree and get nutrients and water from pockets of moisture in the bark of the host tree.

 Sable Palm Hammock